Bangkok: Me luv you not so long time

 .

-Now that we are spending more time everywhere we go (we’re now retired full time travellers), we experience things from a new perspective.
+Now that we are spending more time everywhere we go (we’re now retired full-time ‘slow’ travellers), we experience things from a new perspective.
 Our apartment (which we booked through Airbnb) is close to Sathorn Road in the center of town.
 You would think that this area, with all its embassies and the financial district nearby, would be pretty refined.
 It is and it isn’t.
 You’ll see huge condo buildings (like ours) with rooftop swimming pools and gyms.
 Hotels rise up 60+ stories and contain popular bars and restaurants where the beautiful people go.
 The Skytrain is ultra modern and rides up over the city.
 You’ll see huge digital billboards on the walls of buildings advertising soft drinks, cars, and skin whitening creams (I’ll get to that below).
 Especially seen from above, Bangkok appears incredibly futuristic.
 But get in close and walk the streets and you’ll see broken sidewalks, hanging electrical wires, and you’ll have to make your way through millions of little shopping stalls, multitudes of people, as well as a sprinkling of street dogs, cats, and beggars lying or sleeping on the sidewalk.
 Keep your eyes on the ground and towards the gutter and it won’t be long before you see a cockroach or a rat.
 Bangkok is not made for walking; sidewalks are an afterthought and seem to serve primarily as a spot to park motorcycles or put up some kind of hawker stand.
 Crossing any street is a time-consuming nightmare because turning cars have priority and you’ll often find yourself waiting for a break in the traffic along with locals and stray dogs (there is something to be said about survival of the fittest in Bangkok).
 And then you get to a major street, which requires you to walk up the stairs of an overpass to cross to the other side.
 If the streets and sidewalks are not bad enough, you have the endless concrete of buildings, roads, and the skytrain overpass along Silom and Sukhumvit roads.
 Add to that the exhaust fumes from 4 lanes of cars, trucks, tuk tuks and motorcycles.
 I’ve heard people say that the smog in Bangkok is comparable to a tire dump on fire.
 It’s an exaggeration but not that far from the truth.
 Add to all that the smell of raw sewage emanating from the manhole covers and the putrid stink from some of Bangkok’s canals.

 All to say that Bangkok is an assault to every sense in the human body.
 We don’t know how people can live here every day, especially the poor.
 You seem them pushing food carts, cooking food over huge vats of boiling oil, and going home to squalid slums.
 Somehow, through it all, they smile at you.
 Ordinary Thais (ie those not in the tourism business or those not looking to scam tourists) are still the among the friendliest people we’ve met.